gathuku/laravel_mpesa/README.md

 ### Happy Coding :tada: :100:

 ## Configuration
-Next, After the package have been installed run
+Next, after the package has been installed run;
 ```sh
 php artisan vendor:publish
 ```
 This will help in publishing `config/mpesa.php` file.
-From the mpesa config file this where you will define if your application is running in sandbox or production.
-If your application is running on sandbox you  will define `'mpesa_status' => 'sandbox',`
+This *mpesa config* file is where you will add all configurations for Mpesa APIs.
+This includes the environment your application is running in(sandbox or production), callback URLs and  required credentials.
-You will continue filling your test credentials from your application in [developers portal ](developers.safaricom.co.ke)
+You will obtain credentials from your `app` on Safaricom's [developer portal](developers.safaricom.co.ke).

 ```php
 <?php